Battle of Semarang: Background

 After the August 1945 surrender of Japan in the Pacific War, Allied commander in Southeast Asia Louis Mountbatten following negotiations with a Japanese delegation tasked existing Japanese forces in Southeast Asia to maintain law and order until Allied forces could arrive.
 By September 1945, many Japanese units in Java had disarmed, surrendering weapons and ammunition to Indonesian nationalists.
-The city of Semarang in Central Java was also by then largely controlled by Indonesian authorities in form of the Badan Keamanan Rakyat (BKR) and the pemuda.
+The city of Semarang in Central Java was also by then largely controlled by Indonesian authorities in form of the Tentara Keamanan Rakyat (TKR) and the pemuda.
 RAF Wing Commander T.S.
 Tull arrived in Central Java on 18 September as part of a Recovery Allied Prisoners of War and Internee (RAPWI) delegation and concluded that Japanese cooperation was vital to repatriating Allied prisoners.

 In early October, the 16th Army issued an order for local commanders to let the Indonesian authorities maintain law and order, with the Japanese garrisons to provide assistance.
 On the other hand, Indonesian authorities and the pemuda wanted to acquire arms in anticipation of a Dutch return to Java.
-Following negotiations between the Indonesian pemuda, Wongsonegoro (then governor of Central Java), Major General Nakamura Junji (Commander of Japanese forces in Central Java), and Major Kido Shinichirō (Commander of the Semarang garrison), the Japanese garrison at Semarang handed out around 660-700 rifles and 1,600 between 5 to 7 October 1945.
+Following negotiations between the Indonesian pemuda, Wongsonegoro (then governor of Central Java), Major General Nakamura Junji (Commander of Japanese forces in Central Java), and Major Kido Shinichirō (Commander of the Semarang garrison), the Japanese garrison at Semarang handed out around 660-700 rifles and 1,600 between 5 and 7 October 1945.

 Despite having acquired a number of weapons, the Indonesians pressed the Japanese again on the 12th of October for more weapons, but this time the negotiations dragged on, and in the end, Major Kido asserted that the Japanese forces would not transfer further weapons to the Indonesian authorities.
 This refusal was then followed by Japanese plans to seize Semarang and the Indonesian pemuda's attempts to imprison Dutch and Japanese civilians.

 Prison massacre

 According to Indonesian accounts, on 14 October, Kido's men disarmed Indonesian guards of a water reservoir.
 Later that day, an Indonesian doctor named Kariadi was shot and killed while he was heading to the reservoir to check the water for any poison.
-Near the location, over 300 Japanese civilians who had been relocated from Kendal were temporarily stationed at Boeloe prison.
+Near the location, over 300 Japanese civilians who had been relocated from Kendal were temporarily stationed at Bulu prison.
 The Indonesian Special Police tried to lead the group away around 10:30 PM that day, but the group offered resistance with melee weapons and some small arms smuggled in by Kido's men.
 The group was slaughtered, with only a handful managing to escape.